Skip to main content

 Testing and diagnosis of tricuspid atresia

-Tricuspid atresia is usually diagnosed a few hours or days after birth.
-Pediatricians from other hospitals refer newborns to the Cardiac Center when the baby shows symptoms or signs that may indicate a heart problem, such as a blue tint to the skin or a heart murmur.
+Usually, tricuspid atresia is diagnosed a few hours or days after a baby is born.
+Pediatricians from other hospitals often refer newborns to the Cardiac Center when a baby shows signs that may indicate a heart problem.

 Treatment for tricuspid atresia

-Your baby will be admitted to the Evelyn and Daniel M. Tabas Cardiac Intensive Care Unit (CICU), where he will receive round-the-clock attention from a team of dedicated cardiac critical care medicine specialists.
-Your baby may require oxygen and a medication called prostaglandin to maintain an adequate oxygen level in the blood.
-Prostaglandin is an intravenous medication that keeps the connection between the pulmonary artery (the artery that normally carries blue blood to the lungs to receive oxygen) and the aorta (the artery that carries red blood to the body) open.
+If your baby is born with tricuspid atresia, they will be admitted to the Evelyn and Daniel M. Tabas Cardiac Intensive Care Unit (CICU), where they will receive round-the-clock attention from a team of dedicated cardiac critical care medicine specialists.
+Your baby may require oxygen and a medication called prostaglandin, to keep enough oxygen in their blood.

-This connection, called PDA or patent ductus arteriosus, is open in the fetus, and closes soon after birth.
-When the PDA closes, some babies with tricuspid atresia turn quite blue.
-An infusion of prostaglandin can re-open the PDA and is a life-saving intervention.
+Prostaglandin is an IV (intravenous) medication that keeps the connection between the pulmonary artery and the aorta open.
+This connection, called the patent ductus arteriosus (PDA), is open in the fetus, and closes soon after birth.
+When the PDA closes, some babies with tricuspid atresia turn blue.
+An infusion of prostaglandin is a lifesaving intervention that can re-open the PDA.
 Not all babies with tricuspid atresia require prostaglandin.

-Some babies with tricuspid atresia are too “pink” or have too much blood flow to the lungs, and will require an operation called “pulmonary artery banding” to narrow the pulmonary artery and regulate blood flow to the lungs.
-Babies with tricuspid atresia and transposition of great arteries may require the “Norwood operation” if the aorta is too small (see hypoplastic left heart syndrome).
+Some babies with tricuspid atresia are too “pink” (meaning their oxygen levels are too high because of too much blood flow to the lungs).
+These babies need an operation called “pulmonary artery banding” to narrow the pulmonary artery and control blood flow to the lungs.

-The second operation, called the hemi-Fontan/Glenn operation usually occurs within six months of birth.
-During this surgery, the superior vena cava — the large vein attached to the heart to return deoxygenated or blue blood from the upper half of the body — is closed off or disconnected from the heart and attached to the pulmonary artery.
-During this operation, the surgeon also closes the BT shunt.
-After the procedure, deoxygenated or blue blood from the upper body goes directly to the lungs without passing through the heart.
+The second operation, called the Glenn operation, usually happens within six months of a child’s birth.
+During this surgery, the superior vena cava — the large vein attached to the heart that returns deoxygenated blood from the upper half of the body — is closed off or disconnected from the heart and instead attached to the pulmonary artery.
+The surgeon will also close the BTT shunt or remove the ductal stent.
+After the Glenn, deoxygenated blood from the upper body goes directly to the lungs without passing through the heart.

 Fontan

-The third operation, called the Fontan, occurs at approximately 1 1/2 to 3 years of age.
+The third operation, called the Fontan, usually happens when a child is 18 months to 3 years old.
 During this surgery, blood from the inferior vena cava — the large vein that returns deoxygenated blood to the heart from the lower half of the body — is diverted directly to the pulmonary artery.
-This means that deoxygenated or blue blood from the whole body goes to the lungs without passing through the heart.
+This means that deoxygenated blood from the whole body now goes to the lungs without passing through the heart.
+This is called Fontan circulation.

 Outlook for tricuspid atresia